 What exactly can I do with my balance transfer credit card?

 Of course the main purpose of a balance transfer credit card is to consolidate debt, but there is a lot more you can do with your card than just a one-time debt consolidation.
 It’s useful to know that there is no limit to the amount of balances you can transfer to your new card, granted that you stay within your credit limit.
 Some people will also choose to move their debt from one balance transfer card to another once the promotional APR ends.

 Balance transfer checks are one feature that credit card companies will use to entice you to sign up for their card.
 Essentially a blank check, you can write a check to your other creditors, or to yourself and put cash in your checking account.
 How much you are able to write is dependent upon the credit limit you qualify for; and how much you do write will be added as a balance on your new balance transfer credit card.

 If you get an offer in the mail with these blank checks attached to them and you opt to use them, make sure you understand you are signing up for the provider’s offer and will be responsible for paying back the amount within their terms.

 There is even the option to transfer someone else’s debt to your card, if you’re looking for a way to help out a struggling friend or relative.
 There are plenty of options available, so knowing exactly what’s offered and what you can do will ensure that you get the most out your balance transfer credit card.

-Balance transfer credit cards can be a valuable way to reduce your debt, however there are some risks involved.
-Here are some of the common errors you can steer clear of when you make a balance transfer:
+Balance transfer credit cards can be a valuable way to reduce your debt; however, there are some risks involved.
+Here are some of the common errors you should steer clear of when you make a balance transfer: